Tobel158/docs/docs/Concepts/glossary.md

 ## Peg

 A currency rate that directly tracks an asset's price.
-The peg for UST is the price of USD, and the ideal peg ratio is 1:1.
+The peg for UST is the price of USD.
+The ideal peg ratio is 1:1.

 ## Pools

 Groups of tokens.
-Supply pools represent the total supply of tokens in the market.
+Supply pools represent the total supply of tokens in a market.

 ## Proof of Stake

 Proof of Stake.
-A style of blockchain where  validators are chosen to propose blocks according to the amount of coins they hold.
+A style of blockchain where validators are chosen to propose blocks according to the number of coins they hold.

 ## Redelegate

 When a delegator wants to transfer their bonded luna to a different validator.
-Redelegating Luna is instant and does not require a 21 day unbonding period.
+Redelegating Luna is instant and does not require a 21-day unbonding period.

 ## Reward weight